sentioxyz/docs/developer-guides/sdk-guide/decoding-from-custom-abis.md

+---
-# Decoding from custom ABIs
+title: Decoding from custom ABIs
+categorySlug: developer-guides
+parentDocSlug: sdk-guide
+hidden: false
+---

 Sentio already have a list of builtin ABIs.
 However, you would still need to provide your own ABI so sentio can generate [type safe](https://en.wikipedia.org/wiki/Type\_safety) methods for you to write elegant processor code.

 Here we use Uniswap example to demonstrate how to do this.
 Assuming we want to monitor [DAI/USDC uniswap pool](https://info.uniswap.org/#/pools/0x5777d92f208679db4b9778590fa3cab3ac9e2168).
-You could use [#sentio-add](../cli-reference.md#sentio-add "mention")to fetch the ABI automatically (we got it from [etherscan](https://etherscan.io/address/0x5777d92f208679db4b9778590fa3cab3ac9e2168#code)).
+You could use [#sentio-add](cli-reference#sentio-add "mention")to fetch the ABI automatically (we got it from [etherscan](https://etherscan.io/address/0x5777d92f208679db4b9778590fa3cab3ac9e2168#code)).

-{% hint style="info" %}
+> ℹ️
+>
-If your ABI is not available from etherscan, you could manually copy the json data and put it into your directory `abi/eth`
+> If your ABI is not available from etherscan, you could manually copy the json data and put it into your directory `abi/eth`
-{% endhint %}

 Then you run